opendaylight/transportpce/docs/developer-guide.rst

 allows keeping PCE aligned with the latest changes in the topology.
 Information about current and planned services is available in the MD-SAL data store.

 Current implementation of PCE allows finding the shortest path, minimizing either the hop count (default) or the propagation delay.
 Wavelength is assigned considering a fixed grid of 96 wavelengths.
-Current PCE handles the following constraints as hard constraints:
+In Neon SR0, the PCE calculates the OSNR, on the base of incremental noise specifications provided in Open RAODM MSA.
+The support of unidirectional ports is also added.
+PCE handles the following constraints as hard constraints:

 -   **Node exclusion**
 -   **SRLG exclusion**